ourongxing/web-printer/README.md

  }>
 ```

-In some sites, such as Wikipedia or some knowledge base, like to use a hash id to jump to the specified element, is the use of this element's id.
+In some sites, such as Wikipedia, like to use a hash id to jump to the specified element.
 If you give the `hashIDSelector` and `PrinterPrintOption.replaceLink` is `true`, Printer could replace the hash of url to PDF position.
 The default value is `h2[id],h3[id],h4[id],h5[id]`.

 ## Shrink PDF